 #2: Solves Constipation Issues

-Studies show the diets low in water and magnesium are associated with constipation.
-Magnesium based digestive aids, such as Milk of Magnesia, have long been used to treat moments of acute constipation.
+Studies show the diets low in water and Mg are associated with constipation.
+Mg-based digestive aids, such as Milk of Magnesia, have long been used to treat moments of acute constipation.

 #3: Diets Low in Magnesium Cause a Decrease in Bone Strength

 The American College of Nutrition reviewed several popular studies and noted that a diet low in magnesium correlates with poor bone health.
-A decrease in bone strength, volume, and development was found in people with diets low in magnesium.
+A decrease in bone strength, volume, and development was found in people with diets low in the mineral.

 #4: May Solve Your Migraines

 Both clinical evidence and established studies lead Dr. Alexander Mauskop, head of the New York Headache Center, to believe that magnesium has a strong influence on migraine headaches.
-He believes magnesium can both prevent and treat these headaches.
+He believes that the mineral can both prevent and treat these headaches.
 Magnesium is an inexpensive and safe alternative to the usual migraine treatments.

 #5: A Diet Rich in Magnesium Decreases Anxiety and Depression

-In 1996, studies began finding a correlation between depression and low magnesium levels in clinics.
+In 1996, studies began finding a correlation between depression and low Mg levels in clinics.
 Current studies confirm these findings and also have found that magnesium can improve acute anxiety!

 Ensure That You’re Getting Enough

-Take a high-quality, chelated magnesium supplement, eat whole foods rich in this mineral, and make sure that you’re getting at least 400mg of dietary magnesium daily.
-If you’re interested in more information, contact your health care professional or a Registered Dietician.
+Take a high-quality, chelated Mg supplement, eat whole foods rich in this mineral, and make sure that you’re getting at least 400mg of dietary magnesium daily.
+If you’re interested in more information, contact your healthcare professional or a Registered Dietician.

 • Fish, especially Atlantic Cod and Salmon